Period matrices and homological quasi-trees on discrete Riemann surfaces: Background

 We often describe an embedded graph using purely combinatorial data.

-\begin{definition} \cite{GrossTucker, Mondello2009} A {\em ribbon graph} or {\em rotation system} is a (finite, connected) graph together with a cyclic ordering of half-edges incident to each vertex, where each edge is regarded as a pair of half-edges corresponding to its two endpoints. \end{definition}
+\begin{definition}[\cite{GrossTucker, Mondello2009}] A {\em rotation system} or {\em (orientable) ribbon graph} is a (finite, connected) graph together with a cyclic permutation of the set of half-edges at each vertex, where each edge is regarded as a pair of half-edges corresponding to its two endpoints. \end{definition}

 Every graph embedded on an orientable surface inherits a ribbon structure.
-Conversely, every ribbon graph determines an embedding of the graph into an orientable surface (up to isotopy) by thickening the graph into a surface with boundary according to the cyclic ordering at each vertex, and then capping off each boundary component with a disc.
+Conversely, every ribbon graph determines a \emph{cellular} embedding of the graph into an orientable surface (up to isotopy) by thickening the graph into a surface with boundary according to the cyclic ordering at each vertex, and then capping off each boundary component with a disc.

 Moreover, deletion and contraction can be defined naturally for ribbon graphs in a way that is compatible with standard graph operations.
 In particular, we can speak of the intrinsic embedding of a (spanning) subgraph of an embedded graph, and interpret combinatorially the fact that contracting a spanning tree does not change the topological type of the ambient surface.